hoon-ch/serial-tcp-proxy/docs/CONTRIBUTING.md

 ### Changed
 - Change description

+## [1.2.0] - 2025-11-30
+...
 ```

-The release workflow will automatically convert `[Unreleased]` to the version number with the release date.
+**Important**: Only add `[Unreleased]` when you have actual changes to document.
+The release workflow will convert it to the version number with the release date.
+If there's no `[Unreleased]` section, the workflow will skip CHANGELOG updates.

 ### Workflow Behavior